andy31lewis/brySVG/README.md

 `canvas.tool` Only useful in `MouseMode.DRAW `or `mouseMODE.EDIT` - the current tool (see above)

 ### Canvas Methods
-`canvas.setDimensions()`
-If the canvas was created using non-pixel dimensions (eg percentages), call this after creation to set the SVG width and height attributes.
-Returns a tuple `(width, height)`.
+`canvas.fitContents()`
+Can only be called after the canvas has been added to the page.
+Scales the canvas so that all the objects on it are visible.
+Returns (and stores in `canvas.viewWindow`) the SVG coordinates of the top-left and bottom-right of the visible canvas.

 `canvas.setViewBox(pointlist)`
-Should be done after the canvas has been added to the page. `pointlist` is the coordinates of the desired top-left and bottom-right of the canvas.
+Can only be called after the canvas has been added to the page. `pointlist` is the coordinates of the desired top-left and bottom-right of the canvas.
 Returns (and stores in `canvas.viewWindow`) the SVG coordinates of the actual top-left and bottom right of the canvas (which will usually be different due to the need to preserve the aspect ratio).

-`canvas.fitContents()`
-Scales the canvas so that all the objects on it are visible.
-Returns (and stores in `canvas.viewwindow`) the SVG coordinates of the top-left and bottom-right of the visible canvas.

 `canvas.getSVGcoords(event)`
 Returns the SVG coordinates if the point where a mouse or touch event occurred, as a `Point` object.